alexandremendoncaalvaro/webcam-ip/README.md

 ## Run Server

-Go to the application folder using the terminal then run the camera server:
+Go to the built application folder using the terminal then run the camera server:

 ```cmd
 .\webcam-ip.exe
 ```

-> It will use the default options
+> It will use the default options.

 Options:
  --help: Show help